 Both our institutional mission statement the American Library Association's core values statement state that we support diversity, and Minnesota law prohibits discrimination on the basis of gender identity.

-Student researchers who held focus groups with Gustavus students found that students are either in favor of having gender-neutral bathroom facilities or (once they learn about the issues) are not opposed.
+In 2015, student researchers who held focus groups with Gustavus students found the students they talked to are either in favor of having gender-neutral bathroom facilities or (once they learn about the issues) are not opposed.

 We have enough bathrooms that we can provide facilities that give every patron one of three options: men, women, or gender-neutral.
-Nobody will be forced to use a gender-neutral bathroom.
+Nobody will be forced to use an all-gender bathroom.

 Issues we considered: